GAP automates case handling.

 • REDUCE OPERATIONAL COSTS eliminating manual touches prior to picking (One-Touch Receiving) helps to reduce costs and to improve process speed and quality

 • LESS RELIANCE ON LABOR the ability to find enough operators for the fulfillment centers is the biggest issue.
-By implementing a solution for case handling that utilizes a high degree of automation, allows the inbound process to function efficiently without disruptions (also during peaks)
+By implementing a solution for case handling that utilizes a high degree of automation, the inbound process is able to function efficiently without disruptions (even during peaks)

-GAP's distribution network is based on decentralized DCs (nine in the US, one in Canada) for retail and e-commerce orders in North America.
-In the past, processes were manual and the fashion retailer needed to improve operational efficiency
+Gap's distribution network is based on decentralized DCs for retail and e-commerce orders in North America.
+In the past, processes were manual and the fashion retailer needed to improve operational efficiency.

 Their inbound and storage process showed a high potential for optimization.
 Therefore they decided to invest in a highly automated solution, where they could eliminate seven touches compared to their manual process.
-The inbound process now only needs the operator to unload the product from the trailer before it is picked for customer orders.
-GAP was able to set a milestone in operational performance with this solution and has already upgraded seven of their DCs in North America.
+The inbound process now only needs the operator to unload the product from the trailer before it is ready to be picked for customer orders.
+Gap was able to set a milestone in operational performance with this solution and has already upgraded seven of their DCs in North America.

 The mini-load system supplies a unit sorter, which sorts the required items into the shipping cartons.
 Any source carton, that still contains products, is returned to a temporary storage buffer which is based on shuttles, that handle these residual cartons.